 The Only True Religion

-I was chatting with a friend about the news and such when he unexpectedly turned the conversation to the subject of religion and specifically the notion that Christianity is the only ‘true’ religion.
+I was chatting the other day with a friend about the news and such when he unexpectedly turned the conversation to the subject of religion and specifically the notion that Christianity is the only ‘true’ religion.

 “How do YOU know that Christianity is the only genuine religion?
 People from other religions think theirs is the only true religion.
 Even some Christian denominations claim theirs is the only way to heaven.
 Didn’t Jesus die for everybody?”